-- · centralparisrentals.com/ - · en-fr.roomlala.com/ - studelites.com/en/paris/consulparis-14-paris.html - · spotahome.com/ Student residences You should also investigate student halls, though there is usually strong competition for places.
+- · centralparisrentals.com/ - · en-fr.roomlala.com/ - studelites.com/en/paris/consulparis-14-paris.html - · spotahome.com/ - · Paris-housing.com Student residences You should also investigate student halls, though there is usually strong competition for places.
 If you do not receive a response initially, politely insist by writing again or contacting them by telephone.
-These are usually the cheapest options for accommodation, with rent close to €400-500 per month on average.
+These are usually the cheapest options for accommodation, with rent close to 400-500€ per month on average.
 The sooner your application is submitted, the better your chances are of securing a room in student accommodation.
-The Cité Universitaire is ideal for postgraduate students and includes many amenities you would expect to find on a university campus. - Cité Université (14th arrondissement) www.ciup.fr/en/houses/applyingfor-housing - Estudines (various locations in Paris) estudines.com - fie.fr/en/ (for women only) - foyeralma-bosquet.com/#! (for women aged 18-25 years only).
+The Cité Universitaire is ideal for postgraduate students and includes many amenities you would expect to find on a university campus. - Cité Université (14th arrondissement) www.ciup.fr/en/houses/applyingfor-housing - Estudines (various locations in Paris) estudines.com - · fie.fr/en/ (for women only) - foyeralma-bosquet.com/#! (for women aged 18-25 years only).

 Specialist student accommodation Accommodation is also available for students who meet certain requirements.
 For example, the Irish Cultural Centre (CCI) located in the Latin Quarter will accept applications from students who meet its eligibility requirements: professional artists, teachers or Irish students.
-Please direct any eligibility questions to the Irish Cultural Centre: centreculturelirlandais.com/en/stay/eligibilite/ Host families Students looking to make a strong connection with local culture or to speak French should consider living with a host family.
-The following organisation is reputable and has been recommended by former Kent students in Paris: hostfamiliesinparis.org/en/index.php.
+Please direct any eligibility questions to the Irish Cultural Centre: centreculturelirlandais.com/ en/stay/eligibilite/ Host families Students looking to make a strong connection with local culture or to speak French should consider living with a host family.
+The following organisation is reputable and has been recommended by former Kent students in Paris: hostfamiliesinparis.org/en/ index.php.
 Students can also choose their own host family experience on a reputable online platform, France Stay: students-francestay.com.
-Top tips for finding accommodation - Most students tend to come to Paris a week before their course date and reserve a room on Airbnb or in a hostel in order to carry out their accommodation search.
-You can find hostels on hostelworld.com - Paris is still a paper-based culture: noticeboards in universities, cafés, student halls, religious organisations (like the American Church), and Englishlanguage bookshops are also worth a look. - Use past Paris-based students or any local contacts as resources. - Always view a flat and get a rental contract before sending money to anyone. - Landlords sometimes ask for a complete rental dossier, which should include photocopies of your ID and your guarantor's ID, in addition to proof of your guarantor's income.
+Top tips for finding accommodation - Paris is still a paper-based culture: noticeboards in universities, cafés, student halls, religious organisations (like the American Church), and Englishlanguage bookshops are also worth a look. - Use past Paris-based students or any local contacts as resources. - Unfortunately, scamming can be quite common.
+ALWAYS view a flat and get a rental contract before sending money to anyone unless you are booking through a reputable service. - Landlords sometimes ask for a complete rental dossier, which should include photocopies of your ID and your guarantor's ID, in addition to proof of your guarantor's income.
 It is perfectly legal to request this information in advance.
-Some rental agencies will only accept a guarantor who pays taxes in France - this practice is also legal. - Notice of vacation of a flat is done in writing through registered post: - if the flat is unfurnished, three months in advance of your departure - if the flat is furnished, one month in advance of your expected departure.
+Some rental agencies will only accept a guarantor who pays taxes in France - this practice is also legal. - Giving notice to end a tenancy is done in writing through registered post only: - if the flat is unfurnished, three months in advance of your departure - if the flat is furnished, one month in advance of your expected departure.